Setting up an Aqara Cube in Home Assistant using a Blueprint

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-It's been some time since Home Assistant Blueprints were introduced in what should have been Home Assistant Core 1.0.
-Despite that, I haven't had any reason to use one so far, as most of my devices in my setup had already been configured.
-But, ever-curious as I am, I decided to configure a new Aqara Cube using a Blueprint provided by the Home Assistant community.
+It's been a while since Home Assistant Blueprints were introduced in what was meant to be Home Assistant Core 1.0.
+Despite this, I hadn't found a reason to use one until now, as most of my devices were already configured.
+However, driven by curiosity, I recently decided to set up a new Aqara Cube using a Blueprint from the Home Assistant community.

-On a sidenote, despite occasionally being called a gimmick, I really like my Aqara Cubes.
-Depending on your configuration, the Aqara Cube gives you about 50 actions you can execute.
+On a sidenote, despite occasionally being dubbed a gimmick, I genuinely enjoy using my Aqara Cubes.
+With the right configuration, the Aqara Cube offers around 50 possible actions.
 You can slide it, flip it, shake it, drop it, and rotate it.
-And depending on which side is facing upwards, you can control different devices.
-Some will add stickers to their Aqara Cube as an indication to which side controls what device.
-This article isn't meant to be a review, so I will leave it at that.
+Each side, when facing upwards, can control different devices.
+Some even add stickers to their Aqara Cubes to remember which side controls what.
+While this article isn't a review, it's worth mentioning the versatility of the device.

-The Home Assistant Blueprint I am using for my Aqara Cube is provided by community member luckypoppy and is specific to Zigbee2MQTT.
-If you are using a different application to control your Zigbee devices, you will be glad to know that there are also Blueprints for ZHA and deCONZ available.
+I used a Blueprint for my Aqara Cube provided by community member luckypoppy, specifically designed for Zigbee2MQTT.
+If you're using a different system to manage your Zigbee devices, you'll be pleased to find that there are also Blueprints available for ZHA and deCONZ.

-To add the Blueprint to your Home Assistant, all you have to do is copy the appropriate URL (yes, you actually copy the forum post's URL), enter the Blueprints section in the Home Assistant Configuration, click on IMPORT BLUEPRINT and paste the URL.
-Before importing, you can have a quick preview though that will only show you the code and not how it will be like to configure.
+To add the Blueprint to your Home Assistant, simply copy the appropriate URL (yes, directly from the forum post), navigate to the Blueprints section in the Home Assistant Configuration, click on IMPORT BLUEPRINT, and paste the URL.
+Before importing, you can preview the code, though it won't show you the configuration experience.

-Home Assistant is all about being open and inviting to anyone.
-It is an open-source application, after all.
-There is a great community supporting the project, and that is partially what makes Home Assistant so special.
-Blueprints now allow community members to take their support one step further and easily share their setups as templates with others.
-This development will also make Home Assistant much more welcoming to absolute beginners.
+Home Assistant is all about openness and accessibility.
+As an open-source application with a robust community, it's special partly because of the people supporting it.
+Blueprints allow community members to take their support a step further by easily sharing their configurations as templates with others.
+This feature makes Home Assistant much more approachable for beginners.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.